pluketic/CoreNLP-1/README.md

         ant jar

-3. To run the unit tests, run:
+3. To run the unit tests, you need to edit the ``JMWEAnnotatorTest.java`` and point the ``public static final String index`` variable to the location on your file system where the ``mweindex_wordnet3.0_semcor1.6.data`` file is stored.
+Then, run:

         ant clean && ant test

-Running the unit tests should output something similar to
+Running the unit tests should, among other tests, output something similar to

 ```
     [junit] Testsuite: edu.stanford.nlp.pipeline.JMWEAnnotatorTest